Poonam-2704/Secure-Data-Hiding-In-Images-Using-Steganography-IBM-/README.md

 ![Screenshot 2025-02-12 185904](https://github.com/user-attachments/assets/f164fced-5c5c-41bd-b783-3851141b5b45)

-Usage
+Usage:
 Step 1: Encoding a Message
 Input: Provide the secret message and passcode.The secret message will be embedded into the image (Treeimage.jpg), and the result will be saved as Treebranch.jpg.
 Step 2: Decoding the Message
 Input: Provide the passcode to decrypt the secret message from Treebranch.jpg.